rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 3.md

-# SC-300T00 Microsoft Identity and Access Administrator - Module 3 Errata
+# SC-300T00 Microsoft Identity and Access Administrator - Learning Path 3 Errata

 # NOTE:  ENSURE YOU SELECT SAVE WHEN YOU FINISH THE SELECTED LABS 1-9, 12-15, 17-26 and 28

-# Module 3: Implement an authentication and access management solution (~150 Miuntes)
+# Learnin Path 3: Implement an authentication and access management solution (~150 Miuntes)

+# NOTE:  ENSURE YOU SELECT SAVE WHEN YOU FINISH THE SELECTED LABS 1-9, 12-15, 17-26 and 28

-## Lab 08 – enable multifactor authentication (15 Minutes)
+## Lab 08 – Enable multifactor authentication (15 Minutes)

 ### IMPORTANT - An Azure AD Premium license is required for this exercise. - O365 AAD has already been provisioned